astrogirlnim/WordWiseAI/documentation/firebase-refactor-checklist.md

 - **PostgreSQL legacy completely removed** - ✅ **COMPLETED**
 - **All env vars validated at runtime** - ✅ **COMPLETED** - Enhanced validation with emulator safety reporting
 - **CI/CD pipeline green** with new setup ✅ **VERIFIED: GitHub Actions working**
-- **Realtime Database properly secured and tested** - ⏳ **PENDING: Rules audit**
+- **Realtime Database properly secured and tested** - ✅ **COMPLETED** - Comprehensive testing completed

-> **Status**: Firebase refactor is ~85% complete.
-Phase 3 Environment Validation completed with enhanced emulator safety reporting.
-Remaining work: Phase 4 comprehensive testing and Phase 5 documentation.
+> **Status**: Firebase refactor is 100% complete.
+All phases successfully completed including comprehensive emulator testing and validation.

 > Keep this checklist updated as tasks are completed.
 When all items are checked, the Firebase refactor is considered done.